visdesignlab/guardrail-samples-study/public/stage-1/consent_stage1.md

 #### Purpose of the Study

-Data exploration and visualization platforms are increasingly common online.
-The purpose of this study is to learn more about how people select data in visualizations and use them for communicating ideas.
+This study looks at how people understand line charts when they are shown extra reference lines for context, like averages or examples.
+We aim to identify the best ways of presenting visual context to help users make accurate judgments from data charts.

 #### Tasks

-It will take approximately 2 minutes to finish this test.
-You will be shown a data visualization.
-Your task is to answer a short question about the visualization.
-We suggest maximizing your browser window as some charts can be on the larger side.
+Your participation will take approximately 15–20 minutes.
+You will be randomly assigned to one of two scenarios (financial or health-related).
+You will see 5 line charts, each showing either stock performance or COVID-19 case trends.
+For each visualization, you'll be asked a few questions about your interpretation and decision-making.
+We recommend maximizing your browser window, as some charts may require extra space to view clearly.

 #### Risks to study participants